The bipolar filtration of topologically slice knots: Introduction

 \section{Introduction}

 Understanding the difference of the topological and smooth categories is among the main objectives of the topological study of dimension~4.
 Knot concordance, which may be viewed as the local case of the general disk embedding problem in dimension 4, has been studied extensively from this viewpoint.
-The key problem is to understand the structure of the smooth concordance group of topologically slice knots, which we denote by~$\cT$.
-The group $\cT$ measures the gap between the two categories.
+Indeed it is known that several questions on 4-manifolds and smoothings can be investigated via concordance.
+In the study of smooth concordance, an ultimate goal is to understand the structure of the smooth concordance group of topologically slice knots, which we denote by~$\cT$.
+The group $\cT$ measures the gap between the smooth and topological categories.

-It is well known that $\cT$ is nontrivial.
+In the literature, there are remarkable advances in the study of $\cT$, which are achieved by modern 4-manifold technologies.
 The first examples of topologically slice knots which are not smoothly slice, due to Akbulut and Casson, are established as a consequence of the results of Freedman~\cite{Freedman:1982-1,Freedman:1984-1} and Donaldson~\cite{Donaldson:1983-1}.
-As an abelian group, $\cT$ is infinitely generated~\cite{Endo:1995-1}.
-It is also known that the 2-torsion subgroup of $\cT$ is infinitely generated~\cite{Hedden-Kim-Livingston:2016-1}.
-Nonetheless, our understanding of the structure of $\cT$ is still far from any sort of classification.
-In this regard, recent advances on summands of $\cT$ \cite{Livingston:2004-1, Livingston:2008-1, Manolescu-Owens:2007-1, Hom:2015-1}, and the study of the structure of $\cT$ modulo the subgroup of Alexander polynomial one knots \cite{Hedden-Livingston-Ruberman:2010-01, Hedden-Kim-Livingston:2016-1} are especially notable.
+As an abelian group, $\cT$ is infinitely generated~\cite{Endo:1995-1}, and the 2-torsion subgroup of $\cT$ is infinitely generated~\cite{Hedden-Kim-Livingston:2016-1}.
+We do not attempt to provide a complete list of known results, but as further investigation of the structure of $\cT$, we note that results on summands of $\cT$ \cite{Livingston:2004-1, Livingston:2008-1, Manolescu-Owens:2007-1, Hom:2015-1}, and the study of the quotient of $\cT$ modulo the subgroup of Alexander polynomial one knots \cite{Hedden-Livingston-Ruberman:2012-1, Hedden-Kim-Livingston:2016-1} are especially significant.